 Recurrent pain, limited ability to move the arm, and muscle weakness are the most common symptoms.

 If medical treatments are not satisfactory, rotator cuff repair surgery may be an effective treatment.
 Medical treatments for rotator cuff injury may include, but are not limited to, the following:

-An open repair may be performed if the rotator cuff injury cannot be repaired using arthroscopy.
-In some cases, a tendon graft and joint replacement may be necessary.
+An open repair may be performed if the rotator cuff injury can’t be repaired using arthroscopy.
+In some cases, a tendon graft and joint replacement may be needed.

-There may be other reasons for your doctor to recommend rotator cuff repair.
+There may be other reasons for your healthcare provider to recommend rotator cuff repair.